Davidson-Library/Omeka-S/Migrate_to_Omeka_S.md

 <!-- no toc -->
 ## Davidson Context
 <!-- no toc -->
 This page is intended to give guidance on migrating static HTML sites or WordPress sites to an Omeka S site.
-Many of the examples are from the ASCC Encyclopedia Migration Project
+Many of the examples are from the ASCC Encyclopedia Migration Project.

 ## Overview of Process